 - They must acquire an Information Security Management System (ISMS) certificate at the Korea Internet & Security Agency (KISA).

 Deadlines.
-The law will come into effect in March 2021.
-All Korean crypto service providers must become fully compliant by the end of a 6-month transitional period, no later than September 2021.
+The law came into effect in March 2021.
+All Korean crypto service providers had to become fully compliant by September 2021.

 Sanctions.
 In the case that you don’t have an authorized bank account, sanctions can amount to a 5-year prison sentence for the company’s owners or a 50 million Korean Won fine (around 43,000 USD).

 The new Korean legislation has made AML/CTF requirements mandatory for a wide range of virtual asset service providers.
 This step creates a safer economic environment, with financial regulators finally gaining access to data regarding crypto transactions.
-To avoid sanctions, crypto businesses must become fully compliant before September 2021.
+To avoid sanctions, crypto businesses must be fully compliant with the new law.

 Where you can find out more